 Michael J. Kiely

-Mr. Kiely's legal practice spans all areas of real estate, including finance, development, and land use.
-He has extensive experience representing developers, sellers and buyers, investors and promoters, lenders, and real estate joint ventures, with a particular emphasis on projects involving the intersection of private real estate development and government.
-His practice includes a substantial public/private partnership, or P3, emphasis, including governmental facilities development projects, mixed-use and transit-oriented development projects, and public finance.Close
+Mr. Kiely's practice spans all areas of real estate, including finance, development and land use.
+He has extensive experience representing developers, sellers and buyers, investors and promoters, lenders and real estate joint ventures, with a particular emphasis on projects involving the intersection of private real estate development and government.
+A substantial emphasis of his practice is partnerships, or P3s, including governmental facilities development projects, mixed-use and transit-oriented development projects, and public finance.Close